 Conventional population analyses assume uniform density across the study areas and provide no option to incorporate spatial variation in densities at resolutions finer than whole strata.
 However, recent developments in SECR methods allow estimation of density as a function of ecologically meaningful covariates.
 We investigated if snow leopard densities were dependent on terrain ruggedness and estimated a non-uniform density surface for each study area.
 We compare these with maps generated by using posterior estimates of individuals’ locations, where the latter is often misinterpreted as a density surface.

-Lastly, we also fitted models to all three areas simultaneously and used AICc to select between models and investigate whether effects were area-specific or shared across areas.
-We used this analysis to compare densities in the strictly protected, partially protected and unprotected areas.
+Lastly, we also fitted models to all three areas simultaneously and used AICc to investigate whether covariate effects were area-specific or shared across areas.
+We used this analysis to compare densities between the strictly protected, partially protected and unprotected areas.

 Results

 The best models by AIC were found to differ between the three study areas (Table 1).
 However, habitat dependent, non-Euclidean space use with density dependent on habitat quality, here defined by terrain ruggedness index, were the top models in case of each study area.
 The habitat-dependent space use models are based on non-Euclidian least cost path distances (Royle et al., 2013; Sutherland et al., 2015).
-Having fitted such a model it is possible to find the estimated least-cost path between any points in the survey region.
+Having fitted such a model, it is possible to find the estimated least-cost path between any points in the survey region.
 Additional support for these models was provided by the fact that the least-cost paths between separate high usage regions traversed exactly the routes between them that had been identified prior to analysis as “bridges’’ between the high-usage habitats – because of intervening “islands’’ of good habitat (see Fig. 2a, for example).
 On the basis of habitat covariates, the fitted models reproduced the connectivity patterns that had been expected prior to analysis, even though no information on connectivity itself was provided to the model.
 This matched more than 35,000 GPS locations from 20 snow leopards, and explained the non-uniform ranging patterns of the snow leopards around their activity centres (Fig. 2b).

-Density estimates too varied with habitat each of the three study areas.
-Both topography and presence of waterholes affected the expected encounter rate at distance zero from an activity centre (parameter λ0) in case of strictly protected and partially protected study areas, whereas their effect was marginal on the unprotected study area.
+Density estimates varied with habitat each of the three study areas.
+Topography affected the expected encounter rate at distance zero from an activity centre (parameter λ0) in case of strictly protected and partially protected study areas, whereas water affected it only in the strictly protected area, which was sampled in the summer.
+The effect of water was marginal on the unprotected and partially protected study areas, which could have been an artefact of the sampling periods where these two were sampled in winter and autumn respectively.

 The estimated conditional probability density function of activity centre locations and our estimated density surface based on habitat covariates produced starkly different maps (Fig. 4a & 4b).
 The latter is a valid representation of activity centre distribution, whereas the former is not.